onmax/nimiq-tutorial/src/content/tutorial/2-working-with-transactions/3-signing-transactions/content.md

 4. **Network Broadcast** - Transactions sent to the blockchain
 5. **Transaction Hashes** - Unique IDs for tracking your transactions

-## Key Concepts Mastered 🧠
+## Key Concepts Mastered

-- **Luna vs NIM**: Blockchain uses Luna (smallest unit), display shows NIM
-- **BigInt Precision**: Ensures exact value handling for financial operations
 - **Zero Fees**: Nimiq's feeless transactions make micro-payments viable
 - **Digital Signatures**: Your private key proves ownership and authorization
 - **Transaction Hashes**: Unique identifiers for tracking transactions globally

-## Ready to Send Your First Transaction?

-The `index.js` file has the complete skeleton with TODO comments.
-Uncomment each section as you implement it.
-Each step builds on the previous one, creating a complete transaction flow.

-**You're about to join the millions of blockchain transactions happening worldwide!**
+**You joined now the millions of blockchain transactions happening worldwide!**

 Your transactions will be permanently recorded on the Nimiq blockchain, verified by nodes around the globe.
-That's the power of decentralized networks! 🌟
+That's the power of decentralized networks!
+Don't trust, verify!